 We all know that expectations can be wrong and assumptions are bad.
 But this experience made me question something a little deeper: WHY do I expect certain things?
 Why did I expect a published writer to be sitting pretty, as if after a single success all other success came easy?

-I guess that’s just the crazy thing about writers: the public really only knows the most famous-of-famous writers (and most often the “famous” writers are not the good writers).
+I guess that’s just the crazy thing about writers: the public really only knows the most famous-of-famous writers (and unfortunately most of the famous writers are not the best writers).
 And perhaps the famous-of-famous don’t have to work too hard to get their work done.
 But it’s foolish for anyone – amateur or professional alike – to expect the work of writing to be any easier on a professional than on an amateur.
-Don’t write with hopes and dreams that you’ll be “successful.”
+Don’t write with hopes and dreams that you’ll be famous.
 Because even if you do reach some level of success, more blank pages still await.